Possible mixing between elementary and bound state fields in the $t\bar{t}$ production excess at the LHC: Minimal scenario to explain the excess in LHC

 These BHL boundary conditions and the MPP conditions are imposed as constraints on the effective potential.
 In our scenario, the one-loop effective potential of the SM in Landau gauge using $\mathrm{\overline{MS}}$ scheme reads\cite{higgs3}:

 where $h(\mu),\lambda(\mu),y_t(\mu), g_Y(\mu), g_2(\mu)$ represent the Higgs field and SM coupling constants with each depending on $\mu$ which is the renormalization scale.
 We focus on examining the behavior near the MPP scale $\mu_c$.
 However, the mass term in the Higgs field is the Electroweak scale, and is sufficiently small.
 Therefore, it is neglected in this effective potential.
+If we require VEV of $\Psi$ to vanish, we must ensure that $\lambda_\Psi(M_t)\ge 0$ and $\kappa_1(M_t)\ge 0$.
+Furthermore, imposing the MPP condition along the $\Psi$ direction (i.e., the stationarity condition with respect to $\Psi$) implies not only $\lambda_\Psi(\mu)\ge 0$ and $\kappa_1(\mu)\ge 0$, but also that these couplings are sufficiently larger than the corresponding loop-induced corrections.
+Therefore, in this setup the MPP constraints effectively do not drive the vacuum away along the $\Psi$ axis, and it is adequate, for the purpose of the MPP analysis, to focus on the $h$ direction in field space.